Effect of Off-Diagonal Elements in Wannier Hamiltonian on DFT+DMFT for low-symmetry material: Study of Li$_2$MnO$_3$: Acknowledgments

 \section{Acknowledgments}

 This research is supported by the Vehicle Technologies Office (VTO), Department of Energy (DOE), USA, through the Battery Materials Research (BMR) program.
-We also acknowledge financial support from the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Science and Engineering Division.
+H. Park acknowledges financial support from the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Science and Engineering Division.
 We gratefully acknowledge the computing resources provided on Bebop, a high-performance computing cluster operated by the Laboratory Computing Resource Center at the Argonne National Laboratory.